delawaremathguy/ShoppingList14/README.md

 ### Update of 30 December.

-* Added the ability to email the current shopping list (which could then be printed, if you wish), using [MailView by Mohammad Rahchamani](https://github.com/mohammad-rahchamani/MailView).
+* Added the ability to send the current shopping list by email (which could then be printed, if you wish), using [MailView by Mohammad Rahchamani](https://github.com/mohammad-rahchamani/MailView).
 With apology to the author, I have made a slight adjustment to the original parameter passing protocol used in MailView.
-Touch the *envelope* icon in the navigation bar in ShoppingListTabView to bring up the mailer (*active only if you have the capability to send mail, which may not necessarily be the case when running in the simulator*).
+Touch the *envelope* icon in the navigation bar in ShoppingListTabView to bring up the mailer (*active only if you have the capability to send mail, which will not be the case when running in the simulator*).
 * The PurchasedItemsTabView now has a button, top-leading in the navigation bar, to switch between a flat list and a sectioned list (of items purchased today, and then items purchased before then).
 * Fixed a minor updating issue for the PurchasedItemsTabView for the case where the app was suspended while this view was on-screen, but you later made the app active again (*the concept of "today" may have changed while the app was inactive and the screen would not be updated*).
 * Removed the "Delete All Data" button in the Dev Tools tab (*it seemed to want to crash every now and then!*).
 There's no reason why you need this: in the simulator, just delete the app and start over; on a device, you probably don't want to add sample data to get started anyway.